Culture of Chennai

 The culture of Chennai, popularly called the "Gateway to the South India", is distinct from that of any other Indian city.
-Being a cosmopolitan hub, the city's culture reflects its diverse population that has resulted in a unique blend.
-Though a modern metropolis, Chennai continues to be traditional and conventional in certain ways.
+Chennai continues to be traditional and conventional in certain ways.
 Traditional music, dance and all other art forms of Tamil Nadu are very popular in the city.
-One can find a peculiar cultural blend in city, from traditional foods to fast foods, from ancient temple architecture to modern high-rises, and from classical music and dance to the growing nightlife.

 Music, dance and drama

 The city is known for its classical music shows.
 Every December, Chennai holds a five-week-long Music Season, which has been described as one of the world's largest cultural events.
 The Music Season encompasses performances (kacheries) of traditional Carnatic music by hundreds of artists in and around the city.
-This happens during the Tamil season of Margazhi and this period is a festive and joyous time in chennai.
+This happens during the Tamil month of Mārgaḻi and this period is a festive and joyous time in Chennai.
 The mercury lies in the low twenties and the music rendered by the great musicians is soul-stirring and sensational.
 Carnatic music makes the December season a must-experience for visitors to Chennai.

 Chennai is also known for the classical Indian dance, the Bharatanatyam, which is also the official dance of Tamil Nadu.
 An important cultural centre for Bharatanatyam is Kalakshetra (Sanskrit for "place of the arts"), located on the beach in the south of the city.

+Though Chennai is the epicenter for Carnatic music and Bharatanatyam, the participation in terms of audience and performers for both of these is from a very small minority of people belonging to the upper caste and upper class, excluding the majority of the city's people.
+Musical forms like Gaana, which originated in slums of Chennai, and other art forms were given a large platform through the annual music festival, Margazhiyil Makkal Isai (people's music in Margazhi month), started by film director Pa.
+Ranjith's Neelam Panpaattu Maiyam in 2020.
+The festival showcases hundreds of musicians and dance artists, predominantly from the marginalised classes and castes performing various forms of music like oppari, parai, thappaattam, gaana, naattuppuram, themmangu which are traditionally the music of the Tamil masses, and other forms like Rapping and Hip hop music which have been adapted and imbibed into Chennai's culture.